snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/ui/index.md

 2. Select the desired event specification
 3. This action will open on overview of the selected event specification containing the details that have been added to date.

-This page is divided into different sections; below, you'll find more details for each section.
+This interface is divided into focused sections; explore each section below for more details.

 ![Example of an Event Specification Overview](images/event-specification-overvioew.png)